Introduction

-Selection and evaluation of applications are scheduled periodically, and details will be published.
+Selection and evaluation of applications are scheduled periodically, see www.arcticphilab.no for details.

 The Arctic Phi-Lab recognises that the Open Call process may expose technical and/or business information that potential bidders would like to keep confidential and not disclose for potential competitors.